lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 title: Algebraic Apps
 ---

-Claude code has changed the game, but our tools haven't changed.
-We can build better tools now.
-Those new tools got to support this new paradigm: codebases were an extension of programmer's brains.
-As programmers get free to do higher level thinking, all the knowledge that once lived inside one's brain should become context on the code.

-Our applications have too many implicit assumptions.
-We assume that validations have worked, that no forgotten code path was executed.
-What if we could encode our assumptions explicitly on our data model?

-Before I tell you how I plan to do that, let's discuss how we got here.
+Peter Naur’s [Programming as Theory Building](https://pages.cs.wisc.edu/~remzi/Naur.pdf) talks about how real software systems can be thought as mental models inside programmer's head.
+The actual code is only a projection or partial encoding of the mental model.
+Go and read the paper it's worth it.

+I've been thinking how we now have such amazing AI-assisted coding tools, but the way we write code haven't changed.
+Even though AI is writing code, the theory of the code is still inside the mind of engineers.
+How to get the theory of a system out of the programmer's head and make it explicit in the code base?
+Is that even possible?

+It seems like AI today is able to build amazing starter projects, but the more the operator has opinions about how things should behave, the harder it is for AI to build it.
+And it's specially hard for larger projects.
+I believe is not just because of context size.
+Only really well-structured apps can get into an stage where they can be easily maintained.
+And they get well-structured by following conventions.
+Those conventions are mostly not explicit, though some of them are.

+Before I get lost rambling about structure.
+Let's discuss how software systems evolve, as that will outline some of the problems I see with current specification technologies.
 Modern applications tend to grow like sedimentary layers: we add features, we change constraints locally, external services appear and disappear.
 Over time, we end up with systems where validation, synchronization, invariants, execution timing, code structure, and migrations are all scattered across multiple layers and files. -- Even if you systematize migrations, the effects they are probably scattered as well.

 ## Codifying assumptions

 The limits of our language are the limits of my world - paraphrasing Wittgenstein.
-Could we view states and operations as elements with explicit laws (idempotent, associative, commutative, monotone), and then build tooling and architecture around those laws? that would make validation, sync, migrations and composition safer and more predictable.
+Could we view states and operations as elements with explicit laws (like idempotent, associative, commutative, monotone), and then build tooling and architecture around those laws? that would make validation, sync, migrations and composition safer and more predictable.

 There's a lot to unpack here and I am still lapidating those ideas.
-So let me explore how we build software today through six problems and how I fell we could do better:
+So before this get too abstract, I want to expose how I am thinking through six software maintainability problems and how I fell we could do better:

 ### Problem 1: Validation logic scattered across layers